heresywolves/image_enumerator/README.md

-# image_enumerator
+# File_Enumerator

-Rename all images in a folder to numbers.
+Rename all files in a folder to numbers.

+- Useful for organizing images